fgiloux/acm-k8-olm/SETUP.md

 ### Policy deployment

 If it is not already done activate the add-ons for the governance-policy-framework on the hub cluster.
+When a cluster is imported through the web console a KlusterletAddonConfig resource gets automatically created with the governance-policy-framework add-ons activated.
 ~~~
 $ cat <<EOF | oc apply -f -
 apiVersion: agent.open-cluster-management.io/v1